rmann1209/BoomBox/Sprint4.md

 - Test sign up page by filling out username and password and submitting form
 - Test log in page by filling out username and password and submitting form
 - Creates new user with sign up functionality, then reroutes to login page and logs in using user credentials.
+- Test review functionality by logging in, entering an artist, writing a review, and leaving 5 stars.

 BACKEND DOCUMENTATION: